 You will have as many sessions created as the number of targets you selected when creating a project, so select the session that corresponds to the target to be connected from the drop-down list.
-To connect to the M16C/Tiny Compact Emulator, select "SessionM16C_R8C_Compact_Emulator"
+To connect to the M16C Compact Emulator, select "SessionM16C_R8C_Compact_Emulator."

-3.2 Init Dialog Box
+3.2 INIT Dialog Box

+After specifying the session, an Init dialog box to connect the target is displayed.
 The Init dialog box is used to set the items that need to be set when the emulator debugger starts up.
 The contents set in this dialog box remain effective the next time you start the debugger.